Looking for a treasure trove of high-quality, free guitar jam tracks to practice your scales and improvisational skills? Well, you’ve found it!

 Now YOU Shred

 There is plenty to chew on here if you are mainly into rock and blues style music, otherwise, you might find it difficult to uncover tracks that you like.
+A great place to work on your shred guitar chops!
 Check out the channel’s playlists for a very well organized view of the videos available.

 Benjamin Harrison Music